-Branden Albert, Mario Williams among 4 Dolphins released
+Dolphins plan to part with Albert; trade a possibility

 DAVIE, Fla.
+(AP) -- The Miami Dolphins put on hold their planned release of left tackle Branden Albert when another team expressed interest in a trade shortly before the roster move was completed Thursday.

+The Dolphins told Albert he won't be with them for the 2017 season.
+No trade can be completed until the start of the league year March 9.

-(AP) -- Left tackle Branden Albert was among four players released Thursday by the Miami Dolphins, clearing the way for 2016 first-round draft pick Laremy Tunsil to move over from guard.
+The decision to part with Albert clears the way for 2016 first-round draft pick Laremy Tunsil to move over from guard.

-Also departing were four-time Pro Bowl defensive end Mario Williams, defensive tackle Earl Mitchell and cornerback Ifo Ekpre-Olomu.
-The moves save about $20 million in 2017 cap space.
+Miami released four-time Pro Bowl defensive end Mario Williams, defensive tackle Earl Mitchell and cornerback Ifo Ekpre-Olomu.
+The departure of the four players will save about $20 million in 2017 cap space.

 Albert, 32, anchored the Dolphins' line for three seasons when healthy but missed four games last year because of a wrist injury and illness.
 He hasn't played all 16 games since 2011 with Kansas City.